killfoley/programming-scriptingproblems/README.md

 ### Program order
 #### 1. BMIcalculator.py
+This program takes the users height and weight, returns their BMI and what category they fall in

 #### 2. secondstring.py
+This program reads in a string from the user and returns every second character in reverse order

 #### 3. collatz.py
+This program takes a positive integer from the user and outputs successive values from the following calculations.
+If the number is even divide it by 2 - return that answer If the number is odd it is multilplied by 3 and 1 is added.
+The program ends if current value is 1.

 #### 4. weekday.py
 #### 5. squareroot.py
 #### 6. es.py